indygreg/python-build-standalone/README.rst

 This project produces self-contained, highly-portable Python distributions.
-These Python distributions contain a fully-usable, full-features Python installation as well as their build artifacts (object files, libraries, etc).
+These Python distributions contain a fully-usable, full-featured Python installation as well as their build artifacts (object files, libraries, etc).

 The included build artifacts can be recombined by downstream